PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused Conv-affine, NDHWC/cost-volume, pass-efficiency, terminal- orchestration, and architecture gate is `373 passed in 18.53s`.

+The four adjacent late Concat shared-scope runners now retain their axis-3 constant-Concat, Dequantize/Concat/Quantize, LayerNorm-statistics, and generic Transpose-cleanup dictionaries.
+The state scope, transactional execution, diagnostics, call order, following optimize-layout guard, and the other two lowerer Transpose-cleanup occurrences are unchanged.

+This checkpoint extends the expanded related gate to `1630 passed in 32.11s`;
+the focused four-owner, shared-scope efficiency, terminal-orchestration, and architecture gate is `387 passed in 17.89s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.